-Figure \ref{r21PCA_obj_time} shows that the objective values by RiVMPL and RADMM have slower decrease, and their running time also has a gentle growth as the iteration proceeds; RiALM yields a lower objective value within the first $15$ iterations, but as the iteration proceeds, the objective value has a tiny improvement whereas its running time increases quickly.
+Figure \ref{r21PCA_obj_time} shows that the objective values by RiVMPL and RADMM have slower decrease, and their running times also have a gentle growth as the iteration proceeds; RiALM yields a lower objective value within the first $15$ iterations, but as the iteration proceeds, the objective value has a tiny improvement whereas its running time increases quickly.
 In view of this, we terminate the three methods under \eqref{stop-cond} with different $\epsilon^*$, i.e., $\epsilon_{\rm RiVMPL}^*,\epsilon_{\rm RiALM}^*$ and $\epsilon_{\rm RADMM}^*$ respectively for RiVMPL, RiALM and RADMM.
-Unless otherwise stated, we set the maximum number of iterations $k_{\rm RiVMPL}\!=5000,k_{\rm RiALM}=100$ and $k_{\rm RADMM}=10^5$ for RiVMPL, RiALM and RADMM.
+We set the maximum number of iterations $k_{\rm RiVMPL}\!=5000,k_{\rm RiALM}=100$ and $k_{\rm RADMM}=10^5$ for RiVMPL, RiALM and RADMM.

-In the following subsections, we report the numerical results of RiVMPL, RiALM and RADMM for solving the problems from Examples \ref{Example1}-\ref{Example3} with synthetic and real data.
+The next three subsections report the numerical results of RiVMPL, RiALM and RADMM for solving the problems from Examples \ref{Example1}-\ref{Example3} with synthetic and real data.
 All numerical tests are conducted on a desktop running 64-bit Windows System with an Intel(R) Core(TM) i5-8400 CPU 2.80GHz and 8.00 GB RAM on Matlab 2024b.
-All figures including the previous Figures \ref{SSC_mu_max}-\ref{r21PCA_obj_time} are plotted with the average results of three methods for the total $\textbf{5}$ trials.
+All figures in this section are plotted with the average results of the total $\textbf{10}$ runs.